NorthCountryEngineer/highpeaks-infrastructure/README.md

 # highpeaks-infrastructure

 The **High Peaks Infrastructure** repository contains the configuration and infrastructure-as-code for setting up the Kubernetes environment that will host the High Peaks AI platform.
-It includes definitions for the base Kubernetes cluster (for local development), essential namespaces for each microservice, and a CI pipeline to ensure the configs remain valid.
+It includes definitions for:

+- Creating a local [Kind](https://kind.sigs.k8s.io/) cluster using a custom configuration.
+- Bootstrapping Kubernetes namespaces for each microservice (identity, ml, flowise, devops).
+- A GitOps-ready deployment script that loads Docker images from the various High Peaks microservice repositories and deploys them.

 ## Repository Structure